- 1 package (8 ounces) reduced-fat cream cheese

 - 1 garlic clove, minced

 - 1 can (6 ounces) lump crabmeat, drained or 6 ounces imitation crabmeat, chopped

 - 1/4 teaspoon pepper

 - In a large bowl, beat cream cheese, cheddar cheese, garlic and Worcestershire sauce until blended.
 Stir in crab.
 Shape mixture into a ball; coat with chives.
-Wrap in plastic wrap; refrigerate at least 1 hour.
+Wrap in plastic; refrigerate at least 1 hour.